Jaguar XJ13: MIRA crash

 In 1971 the Series 3 E-type was about to be launched with Jaguar's first production V12 engine.
 The publicity team wanted a shot of the XJ13 at speed for the opening sequence of the film launching the V12 E-Type.
 On 21 January 1971, the XJ13 was taken to MIRA for the filming with Jaguar test driver Norman Dewis at the wheel.
 The car was driven by Dewis at speed on a damaged tyre, against the instructions of Jaguar director England.
 The resultant crash heavily damaged and nearly destroyed the car, although Dewis was unharmed.
-The wreck of the car was put back into storage.
+The damaged car was put back into storage.

 Some years later, Edward Loades spotted the crashed XJ13 in storage at Jaguar and made the offer to 'Lofty' England that his company Abbey Panels should rebuild the car.
 The car was rebuilt, to a specification similar to the original, using some of the body jigs made for its original construction and at a cost of £1,000 to Jaguar.
 In Jaguar's own words, "The car that can be seen today is not an exact reproduction of the original."
 The XJ13 made its public debut in July 1973 when 'Lofty' drove it around Silverstone at the British Grand Prix meeting.
 It is now displayed at the British Motor Museum at Gaydon, UK.

 Replicas

+The only known replicas of the original, pre MIRA crash, car powered by original prototype engine: